Know How to Stop Making Assumptions and Find Facts

 The facts could save you a lot of grief, and contribute positively to your personal and organizational reputation and respect.

-You can save time by having the facts straight.
+Get your facts correct.
 As soon as someone else questions your accuracy, things are going to slow down.
-You will be sent back to do your homework and your thoroughness will be in question.
+Your thoroughness will be in question.

 Don’t assume.
 As far as is possible go right to the source and get your information.
 Then take the time to review that information well before presenting it.